-The Induction and Intensive Study Period (ISP) for the Professional Dancers’ Postgraduate Teaching Certificate takes place either in Berlin or Sarasota, depending on whether you study the programme as part of the German or the US cohort.
+The Induction and Intensive Study Period (ISP) for the Professional Dancers’ Postgraduate Teaching Certificate takes place in the programme's location, depending on where you study the programme.
 Your planning should therefore include travel and accommodation for both onsite events.

 The Certificate in Ballet Teaching Studies (CBTS) also requires students to attend a ten-day Intensive Study Period (ISP).
 The ISP is usually scheduled in July/August of the first year of study.
 The programme is offered in eight languages and in a number of countries across the world.
 Students will be allocated to a Teaching Centre, which may consist of more than one country.
 The RAD’s National Office of the main country in each Teaching Centre arranges the ISP and determines the location of the dance studio where the ISP takes place.
 You will need to arrange travel and accommodation in relation to the ISP and be prepared to travel to another country in order to participate in the ISP.

 Studying at RAD Headquarters in London

 The RAD is located in Battersea, South-West London.
 The closest train stations are Clapham Junction and Victoria.
 For guidance on getting here, see our Find Us page.
 The journey planner on the Transport for London website gives you options on how to reach us by public transport.